What are the Key Messages for 2024?

 Send the Message that Showing Up Matters!

-Chronic absence has more than doubled since the start of the pandemic, from 8 million to an estimated 16 million students nationwide.
+Since the pandemic, national data shows chronic absence almost doubled from 8 million in 2018-19 to 14.7 million students nationwide in 2021-22.
 That’s one out of three students.
-Absenteeism has risen among all student groups, at every economic level.
-Black, Latino and Native American students, students living in poverty, students with disabilities and English language learners have been especially affected.
+Absenteeism has surged among all student groups, at every economic level.
+Black, Latino, and Native American students, students living in poverty, students with disabilities and English language learners have been especially affected.
+Available state data from 2022-23 shows only a slight decrease.

-The good news is that efforts to improve engagement and attendance can benefit our entire society.
-We all prosper when children and youth, regardless of their race, ethnicity, gender, neighborhood, economic status or family income, have the opportunity to gain skills and abilities that prepare them for success in school, work and life.
+We can nurture a culture of engagement and attendance at school.
+This starts by helping everyone in the community – families, elected officials, businesses, nonprofits, religious leaders and more – recognize they have a stake and a role, because schools certainly can’t do it alone.
+We all prosper when children and youth, regardless of their race, ethnicity, neighborhood, family income or disability status, have the opportunity to gain skills and abilities that prepare them for success in school, work and life.

-Below are key messages that everyone can use this year to rally their school communities to support students and families in order to improve attendance, connection and achievement.
+Below are key messages that everyone can use this year to raise awareness about the urgent need to partner with students and families in order to improve attendance, engagement and academic achievement.

-1. Respond to absences with care and support, not blame.
+1. Responding to absences with care and support, not blame, can motivate students and families to show up to school.

 • Partner with students and families to understand and address the challenges they face inside or outside school that cause them to miss school and disengage.